pirafrank/fpiracom/_posts/2020-06-15-apple-watch-sick-days.md

 credits="https://unsplash.com/@brina_blum"
 %}

 *I've originally written this blog post during last Xmas holidays.
-It has been sitting around for maybe too long and now I'd like to share it, ahead of WWDC next week.
-It is pretty much a feature request before Apple official announces watchOS 7 new features.
+It has been sitting around for maybe too long and now I'd like to share it.
+It is pretty much a feature request before Apple announces watchOS 7 at WWDC next week.
 The original blog post follows.*

 <br>